Semicolonstartingtexts/conversationhubstandards/standards.md

 Clustering System Commands

-Attach…, Unattach from…

-Extension System Commands

-Utilize…, Stop/cease the utilization of…, Generate system commands for… for/which/that…
+Attach…, Unattach from…, Utilize…, Stop/cease the utilization of…, Generate system commands for… for/which/that…

 Setup System Commands